Before C++14, when implementing a function template, programmers did not know the return type of their functions and had to do something like this:

 }

-In C++14, the compiler deduces the return type of the methods that have “auto” as return type.
+Starting with C++14, the compiler deduces the return type of functions that use auto as the return type.

 Restrictions:

 All returned values must be of the same type.
-My example below does not compile because I am returning an “int” or a “double”.
+The example below will not even compile because it can return either an int or a double:

 auto f(int n)